What Is Oatmeal?

 You can cook oatmeal on your stove top, in your microwave, or in a slow cooker.
 "Overnight Oats" are also popular.
-Oats are soaked overnight in a liquid such as milk or yoghurt.
+These are oats that are soaked overnight in a liquid like milk or yogurt.

 Your bowl of oatmeal gets even tastier when you top it with spices.
 Try cinnamon, ginger, or pumpkin pie spice.

 Swirl in a bit of almond butter, or any kind of nut butter.
-Or sprinkle walnuts (which are rich in heart-healthy omega-3s) or any of your favorite type nut on top.
+Or sprinkle walnuts (which are rich in heart-healthy omega-3s) or any of your favorite types of nuts on top.

 Spoon in some frozen berries, and the warmth of the oatmeal will defrost them for you.
 Or try applesauce, or dried fruit.